 The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, trade receivables, bank loans and trade payables that are denominated in foreign currency.
-A weakening or strengthening of 1% of the NTD against the Foreign currency as of 31 December, 2022 and 2021 would have decreased or increased the net profit (loss) before tax by \$5,994 thousand and \$4,934 thousand, respectively.
-This analysis is performed on the same basis for 2021.
+A weakening or strengthening of 1% of the NTD against the Foreign currency as of 31 December, 2023 and 2022 would have decreased or increased the net profit before tax by \$3,094 thousand and \$5,994 thousand, respectively.
+The analysis is performed on the same basis for 2022.